apacheli/bloons-automation/README.md

 - Have Benjamin unlocked
 - Have all monkey knowledge unlocked and enabled
 - Have Dark Castle unlocked
-- Screen size set to 1600 x 900
+- Screen size set to 1600 x 900 (your screen must be 16:9 ratio too)

-This script will probably not work for you if you do not meet these requirements.
-However, feel free to modify the script for your own use as the disclaimer says.
+> **Note** This script will probably not work for you if you do not meet these
+> requirements.

 ## Running